airribarrac/sdsl-lite/README.md

 ---------------------

 This branch of SDSL includes code for the following research projects:
+#### Speeding up compact planar graphs by using shallower trees

+This projects analyzes different approaches to speed up Turan's representation of planar embeddings (see Fast and Compact Planar Embeddings below).
+We use the [SUCCINCT] c++ library for its implementation of the range min tree, and it is added as a submodule on install.

 #### Succinct Run-length Encoded Rank/Select Data Structure

 This project provides a succinct data structure to support access, rank and select operations over a sequence with runs.

 A full description of the structure is available [here](https://arxiv.org/abs/1711.02910 "Run Compressed Rank/Select for Large Alphabets").